 Workstation is a computer used for engineering applications (CAD/CAM), desktop publishing, software development, and other such types of applications which require a moderate amount of computing power and relatively high quality graphics capabilities.

 Common operating systems for workstations are UNIX and Windows NT.
-Like PC, Workstations are also single-user computers.
-However, workstations are typically linked together to form a local-area network, although they can also be used as stand-alone systems.
+Like PC, workstations are also single-user computers like PC but are typically linked together to form a local-area network, although they can also be used as stand-alone systems.

-It is a midsize computer.
-A minicomputer is a multi-processing system capable of supporting from up to 250 users simultaneously.
+It is a midsize multi-processing system capable of supporting up to 250 users simultaneously.

-Mainframe is a very large in size and is an expensive computer capable of supporting hundreds, or even thousands, of users simultaneously.
-Mainframe executes many programs concurrently.
-Mainframes support many simultaneous programs execution.
+Mainframe is very large in size and is an expensive computer capable of supporting hundreds or even thousands of users simultaneously.
+Mainframe executes many programs concurrently and supports many simultaneous execution of programs.

 Supercomputers are one of the fastest computers currently available.
 Supercomputers are very expensive and are employed for specialized applications that require immense amount of mathematical calculations (number crunching).